logo

 To combat ableism, fostering an inclusive environment is crucial.
 Encouraging empathy and awareness through educational programs can significantly enhance understanding and acceptance, paving the way for better societal integration for individuals with disabilities.

-People are definitely rude and a lot of them "wish" they were disabled for the fake benefits they think people get.
+People are definitely rude, and many of them "wish" they were disabled for the fake benefits they think people get.

-People are definitely rude and a lot of them
+People are definitely rude, and many of them

 jenna_lee

-People on this bus were clearly out of their minds because they were out of line form the beginning.
+People on this bus were clearly out of their minds because they were out of line from the beginning.

-People on this bus were clearly out of their minds because they were out of line form the beginning.
+People on this bus were clearly out of their minds because they were out of line from the beginning.

 Apart-Ad-6518